Supersonic Rocket Ship

-"Supersonic Rocket Ship" is a single recorded by British rock band The Kinks, written by Ray Davies.
+"Supersonic Rocket Ship" is a single recorded by British rock band the Kinks, written by Ray Davies.
 It was released on 5 May 1972, in the UK, and in September of that year for its US release.
 "Supersonic Rocket Ship" was also included as a track on the double LP Everybody's in Show-Biz, which was released on 25 August 1972, in the US and on 1 September in the UK.
-Everybody's in Show-Biz also yielded the song "Celluloid Heroes", which, although not a hit, has become one of The Kinks' most popular songs.

 Synopsis

 In the song, the singer talks about his "supersonic rocket ship", which contains a kind of paradise or refuge from all the troubles in the world, where "nobody has to be hip", "nobody's gonna travel second class", and "there'll be equality, and no suppression of minorities".
 It fits in the groove of other Ray Davies songs like "Apeman", that express a desire to go back to a simpler life or escape from all life's woes to a better world (a desert island, the rocket ship, etc.)

 Dave Davies commented on the song, "I have a special love for that track because it's got a great optimism about it.
 It's also got a lot of sarcasm.
 It's a lovely blend of [both], plus reality and dysfunction – but also hope."